majacQ/sdk/pkg/analyzer/doc/tutorial/ast.md

 ask an AST node to accept a visitor, it will invoke the corresponding method on the visitor interface.

-If you want to define a visitor, you'll probably want to subclass one of the concrete implementations of `AstVisitor`.
+If you want to define a visitor, you would create a subclass of one of the concrete implementations of `AstVisitor`.
 The concrete subclasses are defined in `package:analyzer/dart/ast/visitor.dart`.
 A couple of the most useful include
 - `SimpleAstVisitor` which implements every visit method by doing nothing,